MayaKrivda/GloBox-AB-Testing/README.md

 ## How to Use

 1. **Run the SQL Scripts:**
-   - Execute `EDA_AB_Testing.sql` to perform the initial EDA and A/B test analysis.
+   - Execute `AB_Testing_EDA.sql` to perform the initial EDA and A/B test analysis.
    - Use `Dashboard_Tables.sql` to create the necessary tables for the Tableau dashboard.

 2. **Explore the Tableau Dashboard:**
-   - Open `dashboard.twbx` in Tableau to interact with the visualized results.
+   - Open `Dashboard.twbx` in Tableau to interact with the visualized results.

 3. **Data Files:**
    - The `users.csv`, `groups.csv`, and `activity.csv` files contain the raw data used for this analysis.
 These can be used to replicate the analysis or to perform further investigations.